hugoaita/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Creation of the file `tidy_data.txt`
 1. The training and test sets were merged to create a new dataset.
+2. The names of this new dataset was set using the variables in the file `features.txt`.
-2. The measurements from the mean and the standard deviation were extracted for each measurement, and the other were discarded.
+3. The measurements from the mean and the standard deviation were extracted for each measurement, and the other were discarded.
-3. The activity identifiers were replaced by descriptive activity names.
+4. The activity identifiers were replaced by descriptive activity names.
-4. The variable names were replaced with descriptive names (e.g. tBodyAcc-mean-X was expanded to timeDomainBodyAccelerometerMean-X), using the rules
+5. The variable names were replaced with descriptive names (e.g. tBodyAcc-mean-X was expanded to timeDomainBodyAccelerometerMean-X), using the rules
    * Special characters (i.e. ( , ) and -) were removed
    * The initial `t` and `f` were expanded to `timeDomain` and `frequencyDomain` respectively.
    * `Acc`, `Gyro`, `Mag`, `Freq`, `mean` and `std` were replaced by `Accelerometer`, `Gyroscope`, `Magnitude`, `Frequency`, `Mean` and `StandardDeviation` respectively.
    * Replaced incorrect `BodyBody` with `Body`.
-5. From the data set in step 4, the final data set `tidy_data.txt` was created with the average of each activity and each data.
+6. The data set `tidy_data.txt` is a data set of 180 rows and 68 columns.
+The first row of the file contains the names of the data set: the first two columns are just **subject** and **activity**, and the other 66 are the variables we described in the previous section.
+To obtain the data set we averaged over each activity and each data.

 ## Appendix
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the Accelerometer signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.